H3R0K1NX/BF_Interpreter/README.md

 ```bash
 ~ ./Main HelloWorld.bf
 ```
-Where *"HelloWorld.bf"* is the file you want interpret.
+Where *"HelloWorld.bf"* is the file you want to interpret.